 - o Regional Parks.
-With a development of this size, regional parks are necessary to provide programmed recreational services.
-Two large park areas are proposed.
-The western park is approximately 29 acres and will incorporate trails, programmed open space, drainage and public infrastructure.
-The eastern park would be a minimum of 44 acres and provide amenities such as sports fields, playgrounds, pavilions, restrooms, picnic, and larger grass areas.
-This regional park integrates with the Weber River Park.
-Each regional park will be accessible from main corridors, provide ample parking as well as be at the convergence of trail networks. - Neighborhood Parks.
+With a development of this size, regional County parks are necessary to provide programmed recreational services.
+Three large park areas are outlined.
+The western park is approximately 26 acres and will incorporate trails, programmed open space, drainage and public infrastructure.
+The central park is over 13 acres and is at the convergence of trail corridors.
+The large eastern park is approximately 35 acres and will provide amenities such as sports fields, playgrounds, pavilions, restrooms, picnic, and larger grass areas that integrate with the Weber River Trail Corridor.
+Each regional park will be accessible from main traffic corridors, provide ample parking as well as be integrated into the neighborhoods. - Neighborhood Parks.
 Each major subdivision will be enhanced with a neighborhood park or series of parks to meet the day-to-day recreation desires of the residents.
 These parks will generally be two (2) acres in size and incorporate amenities such as sports courts, walking paths, trees, grass areas, playgrounds, pavilions, and seating areas.
-Larger neighborhood parks may also incorporate restrooms and sports fields and will be dedicated to the County. - Private parks will be incorporated into larger, higher-density development areas of 0 Mixed Use Residential or Mixed-Use Commercial designations.
-These parks may and elementary school.
+Larger neighborhood parks may also incorporate restrooms and sports fields and will be dedicated to the County.